-Sampling design is a mathematical function that gives us the probability of any given sample being drawn.
+Sampling design is a mathematical function that gives you the probability of any given sample being drawn.

 Examples of Sampling Design